Permissions inheritance in SharePoint

 The term parent, when used in SharePoint permissions, is just a way to emphasize inheritance.
 The parent passes down its permission settings to all its children.
 By default, the root site of a site collection is the first parent for all the sites and other objects that are below it in the site hierarchy.

-The site collection root is not the only parent on a site.
+The root site of a site collection is not the only parent.
 Every securable object (sites, libraries, lists, and so on) in a site collection can be a parent.
-That is, the site collection root is the parent of its subsites, each site is the parent of its libraries and lists, and each list is the parent of the list items in it.
+That is, the root site is the parent of its subsites, each site is the parent of its libraries and lists, and each list is the parent of the list items in it.
 In this terminology, an object with a parent is known as a child.
 So, a subsite is the child of its parent site, a list item is the child of its list parent, and so on.

 When you first break this chain of inheritance from parent to child, the child starts with a copy of the parent's permissions.
 Then, you edit these permissions to make them the way that you want.
 You can add permissions, remove permissions, create special groups, and so on.
 None of the changes affect the original parent.
 And, if you decide that breaking inheritance was the wrong decision, you can resume inheriting permissions at any time.